learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 4. Create a fall back `source` tag for the OGG video URL above that has appropriate `src` and `type` attributes

-Run `learn test` and follow the test messages as you go.
+Run `npm test` and follow the test messages as you go.
 You can also run `httpserver` or open `index.html` in a browser tab to see your work as you build it.